tnmesh/homepage/docs/guides/settings.md

 # Recommended Settings

 Please make sure to update the firmware on your device as you get started.
 The easiest way to do that is to use the [Web Flasher](https://flasher.meshtastic.org).
-The latest stable release, even if labeled Beta, is generally a very safe option.
+The latest stable release, even if labeled `beta`, is generally a very safe option.
+To view the latest available firmware for meshtastic, check out [here](https://github.com/meshtastic/firmware/releases).

-Most importantly, make sure to keep all automatic beacons like telemetry and position (if used on a stationary node) to `6 hours+`.
-If you want to send position while moving, use *Smart Position*, with minimum `10 minutes` and distance trigger `100` to `130`.
-This helps keep the mesh network clean of background traffic that's of little use.
+!!! info "Using `alpha` instead of `beta`"

+    Please note that `alpha` releases of meshtastic are released **without extensive testing** from the public.
+This means you may experience issues.

+    If you wish to use `alpha` releases, feel free to report any bugs on [GitHub](https://github.com/meshtastic/firmware/issues).
+Some `alpha` releases may end up revoked and a downgrade is recommended to the previous release.

 ### LoRa